8(g) History

 The amendment, numbered 8(g), is what gives coastal states a "fair and equitable" share of the money made from offshore development.
 A final settlement was reached in 1986, which gives Louisiana 27 percent of the money made from the 8(g) area of the continental shelf.
 With the state's portion of the 8(g) resources, Louisiana voters chose to establish a trust fund for education, the Louisiana Education Quality Trust Fund, through a state constitutional amendment which allows the interest of the trust fund, also known as the Louisiana Quality Education Support Fund, to be spent for education purposes.

-Since its inception in 1986, the BESE 8(g) Grant Program has allocated over $790 million to various schools and educational institutions.
-The fund has grown from $8.2 million in its first year of operation to as high as $40 million annually, funding over 7,100 projects.
-Thus far, BESE has allocated over $175 million for preschool programs, over $50 million for the certification of teachers, over $39 million for statewide distance/virtual learning, over $36 million for the purchase of superior textbooks, and over $37 million for the state-required testing program.
+Since its inception in 1986, the BESE 8(g) Grant Program has allocated over $1.39 billion to various schools and educational institutions.
+The fund has grown from $8.2 million in its first year of operation to as high as $40 million annually, funding over 9,680 projects.